twse/random-stuff/Third-Party Notices.md

 The main planetary calculation routines used in this program are copyrighted and the core of this program is basically a conversion to C of routines created by James Neely.
 The copyright gives us permission to use the routines for personal use but not to sell them or financially profit from them in any way.

 The PostScript code within the core graphics routines are programmed and copyright (c) 1992-1993 by Brian D. Willoughby.
-Conditions are identical to those above.

 The extended accurate ephemeris databases and formulas are from the calculation routines in the program "Placalc" and are programmed and copyright (c) 1989, 1991, 1993 by Astrodienst AG and Alois Treindl